ChickentartR/Enns-et-al.-3/README.md

 - `area` : `sf` object with only polygon geometries
 - `area_cols` : names of attribute columns to summarize, present in `area`
+- `dist` : logical, should minimal distances between start and nodes, specified by `IDs`, be calculated?
 - `threshold` : Value (in polygon CRS units) by which the polygon mask should be shrunken.